awslabs/ar-go-tools/doc/backtrace.md

     - package: "os/exec"
       method: "Command$"
 ```
 In this configuration file, the user is trying to detect all the possible traces from calls to some function `Command` in a package matching `os/exec`.
-The tool will treat all of the arguments to all of the calls to `os/exec.Command` as entrypoints.
+The tool will treat all the arguments to all the calls to `os/exec.Command` as entry points.

 > 📝 Note that all strings in the `package` and `method` fields are parsed as regexes; for example, to match `F` precisely, one should write `"^F"`; the `"backtracepoints"` specification will match any function name containing `F`.